H Family Adventure

 Stevie was my favorite two toed sloth.
 Spirit was my favorite three toed.
 Spirit was less than a month old.
 All the babies they have are orphans.

+The Jaguar Rescue Center was amazing!
+They try hard to reintroduce their animals back into the wild.
+They have been successful at reintroducing baby sloths.
+Sadly, the Sloth Sanctuary has not and they have so many babies there.
 Along the tour we saw a baby keel billed toucan that was so cute!
 He was there because his wings had been clipped and another animal got him.
 They have been working with him a lot and he is getting much better.
-It will take two years for his feathers to grow back.
+It will take two years for his feathers to grow back. |

 They also had a very tame deer as well as two pelicans that roamed around the gardens where we were.
 Pistachio was the nice pelican.
 He has a wing with severe ligament damage and won't be able to fly again.
 The other pelican was mean.
 We had to be careful and give him a lot of space, which was tricky because he would get in our way!
 He will be leaving the center soon because his wing is getting better and he is starting to fly.
 They said when he is ready he will just fly away.